WebexSamples/webex-card-school/doc/running.md

 ## Starting the server

-Start your node server in your enviornment.
-This can be done via a debugger when running locally or by entering the following:
+Start your node server in your environment.
+This can be done by entering the following:

 `npm start`